grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### --- (a depot (for repairs and pick up cargo))

 * [ ] _While at the depot, they arrange for repairs to be made, and to get the boat refueled_
+	* [ ] Explain that while this depot is constantly harassed by Authorities, it's also a critical supply line for them, so allowed to continued existing.
+	* {Maybe?
+Or maybe you have to edit the text so far so the Authorities here aren't SO brutal --- oh wait it's over the Authority line, remember?
+That's why the Authorities here are so aggressive.}

 * [ ] _They get an offer for a clandestine cargo --- magnetic mines_
 	* [ ] {don't neglect to revise from first draft: the sub is chasing them for some OTHER reason, the magnetic mines just get piled on}
 	* {skip the bits establishing the authority methods -- that should have happened earlier}
 	* {skip the trader flirting with Percy}

+* [ ] _Chips overseas the work on some poorly done and over-priced repairs, saying she was doing a better job when she was under water._

 * [ ] _Percy asks depot trader about hiring a sonar operator.
 He offers his unmarketable whore Cassandra._

 * [ ] _Percy tracks down Shakes at the dock, and hires him to run interference for them with the mines cargo_
+	* [ ] Percy is so flush with this run that she can offer Shakes a job, and make up what she feels she owes him.
+She offers him two deck-boss shares, or something.
 	* [ ] He is excited to not be sneaking around, looks forward to trying to make as MUCH noise as possible, rather than being silent all the time.
+It's more in his line of speciality

 * [ ] _Conversation with Cassandra about hiring her as a sonar operator_